 Flint, Michigan is certainly home to more than its share of ghosts, but are there any "true haunts" that exist here?
 We explore that very question as we list 5 popular "haunted" locations in the Flint area.
 Take a look after the jump... if you dare!

-The Holly Hotel has been said to be one of the most haunted buildings in Michigan, with its rich history in the area, it's hard to see why it's not haunted.
-The ghosts of the Holly Hotel seem to follow patterns -- also known as a residual haunting -- people sometimes smell a cigar, what they might not know is that the original owner smoked cigars.
-Another phantom smell would be a scent of flowery perfume or the 'little girl' ghost likes play with the meat cleaver, are some of the other phenomena's that may be experience at the Holly Hotel.
+The Holly Hotel has been said to be one of the most haunted buildings in Michigan.
+Its rich history in the area makes its status as a haunted hotel totally believable.
+The ghosts of the Holly Hotel seem to follow patterns -- also known as a "residual haunting."
+People sometimes smell a cigar, but what they might not know is that the original owner smoked cigars.
+The phantom smell of flowery perfume and the "little girl" ghost that likes to play with the meat cleaver are some of the other phenomena that may be experienced at the Holly Hotel.

 Even if you're not a true believer, it is said that almost everyone that enters the Holly Hotel feels the spirits around them.

 We're sure most people from Flint know the story of the hauntings at Riverrest & Sunset Hills Cemetery and all the bronze statues that reside on the premises.
 The life-like statues will creep you out in broad daylight -- so imagine seeing them in the moonlight (which is illegal, so don't try it.)